oracle/node-oracledb/doc/api.md

 queue.
 They do not take into account times for connection requests still waiting in the queue.

+The sum of 'total requests failed', 'total requests exceeding queueMax', and 'total request timeouts' is the number of `pool.getConnection()` calls that failed.

 ##### Attribute Values

 The `_logStats()` method also shows attribute values of the pool: